Domains of commutative C*-subalgebras: Acknowledgement

 \section{Acknowledgement}

+This article extends the earlier conference proceedings version~\cite{heunenlindenhovius:lics}.
 Chris Heunen was supported by the Engineering and Physical Sciences Research Council Fellowship EP/L002388/1.
-Bert Lindenhovius was supported by MURI project ``Semantics, Formal Reasoning, and Tool Support for Quantum Programming'' sponsored by the U.S.\ Department of Defence and the U.S. Air Force Office of Scientific Research, and by the Netherlands Organisation for Scientific Research under TOP-GO grant 613.001.013.
-We are indebted to Klaas Landsman for useful comments, John Harding for the proof of Proposition~\ref{prop:equivalencerelations}, Mike Mislove for the proof of Lemma~\ref{lem:orderscattered}, and Ruben Stienstra for the proof of Lemma~\ref{lem:stonescattered}.
+Bert Lindenhovius was supported by the U.S.\ Department of Defence and the U.S. Air Force Office of Scientific Research under the MURI grant number FA9550-16-1-0082 entitled, ``Semantics, Formal Reasoning, and Tool Support for Quantum Programming'', and by the Netherlands Organisation for Scientific Research under TOP-GO grant 613.001.013.
+We are indebted to Klaas Landsman for useful comments, John Harding for pointing out Lemma~\ref{lem:equivalencerelations}, Michael Mislove for helping us prove Lemma~\ref{lem:orderscattered}, and for pointing out how to compute a colimit of algebraic dcpos, and Ruben Stienstra for helping us prove Lemma~\ref{lem:stonescattered}.
+Finally, we are very grateful to anonymous reviewers for many detailed and insightful comments, and in particular for pointing out and proving Lemma~\ref{lem:reviewer1} and Proposition~\ref{prop:AandVdontpreservecolims}.